 PAINTING WITH WOOD TAR PAINT

-Tar paints made by SIA RAITUMA KRĀSAS consist of cold pressed linseed oil pernica, pine wood tar and mineral pigments.
-They are made in an artisanal way, in accordance with traditional craft methods, and its properties meet the historical requirements of crafts.
+Tar paint made by SIA RAITUMA KRĀSAS consists of cold pressed linseed oil, pine tar and mineral pigments.
+It is made in an artisanal way, in accordance with traditional methods, and its properties meet the historical requirements of crafts.

-Recipes are saved and posted in the name of the customer, so that the exact same shade and composition can be repeated even after 10 and more years.
+Recipes are saved in the name of the customer, so that the exact same shade can be repeated even after 10 or more years.

-Initially, heat the paint to about 60 degrees (Celsius), stirring well.
-Apply with a brush evenly: sawn wood more, planed - less.
-This paint has good wood impregnation properties and, compared to even linseed oil paint, it penetrates deeper into the wood surface.
+Preheat the paint to ~60°C, stirring well.
+Apply with a brush evenly.
+Use more paint for rough sawn wood, less for planed.
+This paint has good impregnation properties and it penetrates deeper into the wood surface than linseed oil paint.

-It is necessary to take into account only the relatively long drying time - 3 to 7 days, so for painting work should choose a warm and dry time.
+It is necessary to take into account the relatively long drying time - 3 to 7 days.
+For a shorter drying time choose warm and dry weather for painting.
 The second layer should only be applied after the first has dried completely.
-Unlike the first, the second needs to be leveled more diligently, because the wood is already partially saturated.
+Unlike the first, the second layer needs to be evened out more diligently, because the wood is already partially saturated.

-Such painting will last for 10-15 years and longer without significant changes.
-It should be noted that Sweden has a long history of experience with these paints, it can be seen that houses treated in this way, which are re-tarred, last for hundreds of years.
-It is recommended to use an identical wood tar paint or glaze to restore or repaint the paint.
+This paint will last for 10-15 years or longer without significant changes.
+It should be noted that Sweden has a long history of experience with these paints.
+Houses treated in this way, which are re-tarred, last for hundreds of years.
+It is recommended to use an identical wood tar paint or glaze to restore or repaint the surface.
 If the old paint is very dusty and dirty, it is recommended to wash it with warm water and pH neutral soap before restoring it.

-This paint is mainly intended for sawn wooden surfaces outdoors and is relatively easy to apply.
-If applied on a planed surface, this paint should be leveled more carefully - only apply as much as "sticks" (to prevent leakage).
+This paint is mainly intended for rough wooden outdoor surfaces and is relatively easy to apply.
+If applied on a planed surface, it should be done more carefully - only apply as much as "sticks" (to prevent leakage).